Gabriella Cecchi

 Gabriella Cecchi (born 3 November 1944) is an Italian pianist, music educator and composer.
+Cecchi taught music at the Italian State School and performed in a piano duo.
+She also worked as a music critic for the daily newspaper La Nazione and contributed to monthly magazines.
+Cicchi's music has been performed internationally and has been broadcast on Radio RaiTre.
+Cecchi was awarded the Athena prize in 1988.
+Cecchi is a co-founder of the Italian Composers Foundation.

+Life

-She was born in Ricco del Golfo, La Spezia, and began her study of music at the age of 16.
-She studied in Lucca, Genoa and composition with Franco Donatoni at the Chigiana Music Academy in Siena.
+Gabriella Cecchi was born on 3 November 1944 in Ricco del Golfo, La Spezia.
+She is an Italian pianist, music educator and composer.
+She began her study of music at the age of 16.
+She studied in Lucca, and learned composition with Franco Donatoni at the Chigiana Music Academy in Siena, where she also took courses in Renaissance music and music education.
+She graduated in 1970.
+She also studied at the Genoa conservatory, from 1974 to 1977, learning harmony and counterpoint.
+She has been a student of Brian Fernyhough, Francesco Pennisi and Fabio Vacchi.

 After completing her studies, Cecchi worked as a music teacher and composer.
-She taught music at the Italian State School and performed in a duo for several years.
+She taught music at the Italian State School and performed in a piano duo for several years.
 She also worked as a music critic for the daily newspaper La Nazione and for monthly magazines.
-Her music has been performed internationally and has been broadcast on Radio RaiTre.
+Her music includes solo pieces, chamber music and works for orchestra, and has been performed internationally and broadcast on Radio RaiTre.
+Her compositions have been published by Agenda and Edipan.
 She was a recipient of the Athena prize in 1988, and is a co-founder of the Italian Composers Foundation.

 Selected works

 Cecchi composes solo pieces, chamber music and works for orchestra, often with experimental, multimedia and complex structures.
 Selected works include: